Non-smoothable curve singularities: Introduction

 One of the purposes of this paper is to investigate which singularities can occur as general fibre over a (non smoothing) component.
 Such singularities may be called generic singularities.
 To this end we revisit the known examples of non-smoothable singularities and study their deformations.
 We also give new explicit examples of non-smoothable singularities.
 In particular, we find non-smoothable Gorenstein curve singularities.

-The existence of non-smoothable curves was shown by Mumford \cite{Mu}.
+The existence of non-smoothable curves was first shown by Mumford \cite{Mu}.
 He constructed families of curves with one irreducible singularity, such that the general element of the family is not smoothable, basically because the family is too large to come from a closure of the moduli space of smooth curves.
 New examples, of lines through the origin, were given by Pinkham \cite{Pi}.
 These examples were treated and extended by Greuel \cite{Gr0, Gr}, see also the survey \cite{Gr2}, using a local argument.
-If for an irreducible family of singularities $\pi \colon C_T \to T$ with $C_t$ not isomorphic to $C_0$ for $t\neq0$ the dimension of $T$ is at least the Deligne number $e(C_0)$, which is the invariant of the singularity giving the dimension of a smoothing component, then the general $C_t$ is not smoothable.
-Indeed, the image of $T$ in the versal deformation has dimension $\dim T \geq e(C,0)$ and the image cannot be a smoothing component, as there are no smooth fibres over $T$.
+The dimension of a smoothing component can be expressed in terms of invariants of the curve singularity $C$, see Proposition \ref{PropDeligne}; we call this number the \textit{Deligne number} $e(C)$.
+The idea is now to exhibit a large family of singularities $\pi \colon C_T \to T$ with singular section, such that for $t\neq0$ the singularity $(C_t,\sigma(t))$ is not isomorphic to $(C_0,\sigma(0))$.
+Here large means that the dimension of $T$ is at least the Deligne number $e(C_0)$.
+If $(T,0)$ is irreducible, then the general $C_t$ is not smoothable, because the image of $T$ in the versal deformation has dimension $\dim T \geq e(C_0)$, but cannot be a smoothing component, as there are no smooth fibres over $T$.
 For quasi-homogeneous curves the number $e$ can be expressed in familiar invariants of the curve, making this an effective criterion.